 At 6figr.com we analyzed data to find out what skills a Product Manager needs to have.
 From over 5,045 profiles analyzed, the trending skills are as below.

-So, those who held Product Management as a skill, what other skills did they possess in common?
+So, for those who held Product Management as a skill, what other skills did they possess in common?

 Broadly, all of the above skills combined, explain the role.
 Building the right product, for the right people and making the business profitable.
 This coordination with multiple stakeholders – from identifying value to building it, to getting the buy-in from Marketing & translating this value into business metrics, is what makes the role all the more interesting.
 Hands-on learning while building something.
 Those with an innovative streak, excel at such roles.